 buy it: Amazon

-Tijuana, Batopilas, Tegucigalpa, Medellin, Iquitos: just some of the exotic, strange — and at times downright dangerous — destinations passed through on this overland odyssey through Americas central and south, a savage journey that takes Mark from Los Angeles to the Amazon — through Mexico and Guatemala and Honduras, through Nicaragua and Costa Rica and Panama, through Colombia and Ecuador and Peru.
-These are places that few make it to.
-And for good reason, as Mark finds out: a failed revolution, a spewing volcano, a drawer of cocaine.
-On his ride into the dark south of the Americas — his hedonistic search for, well… what? — he has a surreal succession of encounters with an assortment of characters normally avoided — Scientologists and shamans and narcos — and risks his freedom, his sanity, his life.
+Tijuana, Batopilas, Tegucigalpa, Medellin, Iquitos: just some of the exotic, strange — and at times downright dangerous — destinations passed through on this riotous overland odyssey through Americas central and south.
+It’s a savage journey that takes Mark from Los Angeles to the Amazon — through Mexico and Guatemala and Honduras, through Nicaragua and Costa Rica and Panama, through Colombia and Ecuador and Peru.
+On his ride into the dark south of the Americas: a failed revolution, a spewing volcano, a drawer of cocaine; and a surreal succession of encounters with an assortment of characters normally avoided — Scientologists and shamans and narcos.
+He risks his freedom, his sanity, his life.
 By the end, he at last finds a point to it all: he goes far to find…

 PALENQUE TO GUATEMALA CITY